The Art of Microphone Maintenance

 The Do’s and Don’ts of Microphone Handling

-- DON’T leave your microphone out to collect dust when you’re not using it
+- DON’T leave your mic out to collect dust when you’re not using it

 + DO store it in a plastic bag between uses

-- DON’T tap the microphone grille or put your mouth up against the grille while singing or speaking
+- DON’T tap or put your mouth up against the grille while singing or speaking

 + DO keep the sound source about 6 inches away from the grille while using it